-When this switch is used, representation Ignore representation clauses. clauses are treated as comments.
+Ignore representation clauses.
+When this switch is used, representation clauses are treated as comments.
 This is useful when initially porting code where you want to ignore rep clause problems, and also for compiling foreign code (particularly for use with ASIS).
-The representation clauses that are ignored are: enumeration_representation_clause, record_representation_clause, and attribute_definition_clause for the following attributes: Bit_Order, Component_Size, Machine_Radix, Object_Size, Alignment, Scalar_Storage_Order, Size, Small, Stream_Size, and Value_Size.
+The representation clauses that are ignored are: enumeration_representation_clause, record_representation_clause, and attribute_definition_clause for the following attributes: Address, Alignment, Bit_Order, Component_Size, Machine_Radix, Object_Size, Scalar_Storage_Order, Size, Small, Stream_Size, and Value_Size.
 Pragma Default_Scalar_Storage_Order is also ignored.
 Note that this option should be used only for compiling - the code is likely to malfunction at run time.